 The Boston Red Sox acquired second baseman Denny Doyle from the California Angels in mid-June 1975 to solidify the team’s infield defense.
 But Denny Doyle did a lot more for the 1975 Red Sox than just shore up their defense.

 Doyle batted a career-high .298 in 1975, batting .310 in 89 games with the Red Sox, and he put together a 22-game hitting streak that topped the American League that season.
-Most importantly, he brought a level of intensity and preparation that helped to bring the Red Sox within one game of their first World Championship in 57 years.
+Most importantly, he brought a level of intensity and preparation that helped to bring the Red Sox within one game of their first world championship in 57 years.

-Doyle, who was 31 years old when he joined the Red Sox, remembers being called in to meet with Red Sox manager Darrell Johnson and his coaches before his first game with the team.
+Doyle, who was 31 years old when he joined the Red Sox, remembered being called in to meet with Red Sox manager Darrell Johnson and his coaches before his first game with the team.
 “Darrell said to me, ‘You are here for your defense.
 Anything you do with the bat is a plus.’
 Then he asked me where I liked to hit in the batting order.
 I told him that anywhere in the first nine was fine with me.
 You could almost hear a sigh of relief.
 It was the beginning of a great relationship and a wonderful year.”

 Sports were an important activity in the Doyle household.
 “My Dad was a good athlete but he had grown up working on his family’s farm so he didn’t get to pursue an athletic career.
-I can remember playing catch with my dad in the back yard when I was probably three years old.”
+I can remember playing catch with my dad in the back yard when I was probably 3 years old.”

 10 or 11, he said, ‘Son, if you are the first one there and the last to leave and you don’t let anyone outwork you in between, you will do what you want to do and you will be successful.’
 I never forgot those words.
 That’s what I did as a baseball player and that’s what I still do today.”

-Denny Doyle played all sports at Caverna High School and he attracted plenty of interest from the professional baseball scouts.
+Doyle played all sports at Caverna High School and he attracted plenty of interest from the professional baseball scouts.
 But when he graduated from high school his first love was basketball.

-“I had chances to sign a professional baseball contract but they wanted to sign me as a pitcher and I didn’t want to pitch,” Doyle remembers.
-"And I had baseball scholarship offers from schools like Florida State and Arizona.
+“I had chances to sign a professional baseball contract but they wanted to sign me as a pitcher and I didn’t want to pitch,” Doyle remembered.
+“And I had baseball scholarship offers from schools like Florida State and Arizona.
 But my dream at that time was to become the next Bob Cousy.
 Morehead State in Kentucky offered me a basketball scholarship and I took it.”

 By the end of his senior year at Morehead, Doyle had accepted the fact that his future was not in the NBA.
 But he was ready to pursue a career in professional baseball.
-His hopes were all but dashed when he wasn’t drafted in the free agent amateur draft of 1965.
+His hopes were all but dashed when he wasn’t drafted in the amateur free-agent draft of 1965.

 “I stuck around Morehead State for summer school to pick up the few credits I needed for my degree.
 My baseball coach at Morehead approached me and asked me if I would help him out with a two-day Little League clinic he was giving in Ashland, Kentucky.
 I was still disappointed about not being drafted, but I told him I would help out.